lino-framework/lino/docs/dev/actors.rst

     subclasses.
 For :class:`dd.Table` subclasses that don't have a label, Lino will call :meth:`get_actor_label`.

+  .. attribute:: insert_layout_width

+    When specifying an :attr:`insert_layout` using a simple a multline string, then Lino will instantiate a FormPanel with this width.

+  .. attribute:: workflow_state_field

+    The name of the field that contains the workflow state of an object.
+Subclasses may override this.

+  .. attribute:: workflow_owner_field

+    The name of the field that contains the user who is considered to own an object when `Rule.owned_only` is checked.

+  .. attribute:: hide_sums

+  .. attribute:: hide_window_title

+    This is set to `True` e.h. in home pages
+    (e.g. :class:`lino_welfare.modlib.pcsw.models.Home`).

+    Set this to True if you don't want Lino to display sums in a table view.

+  .. attribute:: window_size

+    Set this to a tuple of (height, width) in pixels to have this actor display in a modal non-maximized window.

+  .. attribute:: app_label

+    Specify this if you want to "override" an existing actor.

+    The default value is deduced from the module where the subclass is defined.

+    Note that this attribute is not inherited from base classes.

+    :func:`lino.core.table.table_factory` also uses this.

   .. attribute:: abstract

     Set this to `True` to prevent Lino from generating useless